Holy Beasts

 Holy Beasts (La Fiera y la Fiesta; lit.
 'The Fiera and the Party') is a 2019 Dominican drama film directed by Laura Amelia Guzmán and Israel Cárdenas.
 It was selected as the Dominican entry for the Best International Feature Film at the 94th Academy Awards.

+Plot

+Vera, a former celebrated actress, is preparing to shoot her final film, which serves as a tribute to one of her closest friends, the filmmaker Jean-Louis Jorge.
+In order to complete the project, she must confront and overcome the unresolved traumas and memories from her distant past.